This post may contain affiliate links. For more information, please see our privacy policy.

-When someone asks me what is the best thing I’ve ever eaten, I can’t help but tell them about the Banh Mi Sandwiches Brian and I had in the town of Hoi An, in Vietnam.
+When someone asks me what is the best thing I’ve ever eaten, I can’t help but tell them about the Banh Mi I had in the town of Hoi An, Vietnam.
 It was the very same street food vendor that Anthony Bourdain raved about on one of his shows, and of course, we tracked it down.

-And surprisingly the same woman was there, still selling her Banh Mi Sandwiches, for only a dollar.
-We played her the episode on my iPhone, and she got a little kick out of it.
+And surprisingly, the same woman was there, still selling her Banh Mi Sandwiches for only a dollar.
+We played the episode for her on my iPhone, and she got a little kick out of it.
 To this day, I think it is one of the best things I have ever eaten.

-The bread was fresh, crispy, light.
-The sandwich had so many layers of flavor-depth, complexity, and intrigue with each and every bite.
-We went back many times that week, blown away each and every time.
+The bread was fresh, crispy, and light.
+The sandwich had so many layers of flavor-depth, complexity, and intrigue with every bite.
+We went back many times that week, blown away every time.
 Truly an experience.
 Here is a link to Anthony Bourdian’s segment.

-This Banh Mi Recipe comes as close as we can get to those flavors, without getting overly complicated.
+This Banh Mi Recipe comes as close as possible to those flavors without getting overly complicated.
 The tofu version is every bit as good as the chicken version- and the secret ingredient here is… a hint of Chinese Five Spice. 😉 After many repeated visits to Banh Mi stands, I begin to notice the hint of five-spice in the liver pate.
 It elevated!

 What is Banh Mi?